More Info on yearSimilar Undetermined MusicSearch Artistopia

 Some schools in the United States, notably Boston Latin School , may divide the year into five or more marking periods.
 Some state in defense of this that there is perhaps a positive correlation between report frequency and academic achievement.

-There are typically 180 days of teaching each year in schools in the USA, excluding weekends and breaks, while 190 days for pupils in state schools in the United Kingdom, New Zealand and Canada.
+There are 180 days of teaching each year in schools in the USA, excluding weekends and breaks, 190 days for pupils in state schools in the United Kingdom, New Zealand and Canada.

 Astronomical years